 9. Readjust the FL3 PMT voltage, if necessary.
-(BD CellQuestTM users are advised to place the first parasite peak at channel 22 ± 2 on Histogram B.) If this is performed, compensation may need slight adjustments.
+(BD CellQuest[TM] users are advised to place the first parasite peak at channel 22 ± 2 on Histogram B.) If this is performed, compensation may need slight adjustments.

-10. The green fluorescent antibody (FITC-conjugated) has a slight far-red (FL3) component.
+Page 13 of 20 (Version 170503) 10.
+The green fluorescent antibody (FITC-conjugated) has a slight far-red (FL3) component.
 Use the FL3-%FL2 compensation to eliminate the red component of FITC.
 Viewing Plot E, increase compensation until the young, FITC-positive cells are positioned directly above the mature, FITC-negative cells.
 Correct compensation is set when cells containing a single parasite are aligned in a vertical plane.
 See the before and after plots, below.

-11. Refrigerate the Malaria Biostandard in Labeling Solution I. Add 1.5 ml to 2.0 ml of DNA Staining Solution to the Malaria Biostandard sample incubated in Labeling Solution II, and place on the flow cytometer.
+11. Refrigerate the Malaria Biostandard sample in Labeling Solution 1, and place the Malaria Biostandard sample in Labeling Solution 2 on the flow cytometer.
 This sample includes the anti-platelet antibody, therefore it should have FL2-associated fluorescence (PE).
 Without adjusting voltages or compensation, the resulting plot should look similar to the one below.
-Refrigerate the Malaria Biostandard in Labeling Solution II.
+Refrigerate the Malaria Biostandard sample in Labeling Solution 2.

-- 12. Once instrumentation and software settings are configured with the CD71 Setup and Malaria Biostandard samples, continue to monitor the location of the nucleated cell peak of the experimental bone marrow samples throughout the course of an analysis session.
+- 12. Once instrumentation and software settings are configured with the CD71 Setup and Malaria Biostandard samples, continue to monitor the location of the nucleated cell peak of the experimental blood samples throughout the course of an analysis session.
 This measurement is useful for guarding against instrument drift.
-If the nucleated cells drift out of position, use the stored CD71 Setup and Malaria Biostandard samples at 2 °C to 8 °C to readjust the instrument readjusted as necessary. - 13.
+If the nucleated cells drift out of position, use the CD71 Setup and Malaria Biostandard samples stored at 2 °C to 8 °C to readjust the instrument as necessary. - 13.
 After calibrating the flow cytometer with the CD71 Setup and Malaria Biostandard samples each day, analyze experimental samples.